astro-data/nist_atomic_lines_package/README.md

 # /nist_library/

-This folder contains:
+This folder contains python script *creating_nist_lib.py
-- creating_nist_lib.py
--

 The script creating_nist_lib.py creates library of all lines (with Relative Intensity) that exist in NIST database.